Localisation in humanitarian assistance

 Our partners

-Two local humanitarian actors in Ukraine are currently being funded as part of the HLF Global Programme.
-Up to 18 additional partnerships will follow.
+16 local humanitarian actors in Ukraine are currently being funded as part of the HLF Global Programme.

 We are working with the Avalyst organisation in the Donetsk region.
 Avalyst provides drinking water, hygiene products and multi-purpose cash assistance to vulnerable populations, while also carrying out building repairs.